ACzero/activeadmin-umeditor/README.md

 ```
 this command will copy the umeditor's plugin files to your public folder, umeditor will load them when it is instantiated,
 you can place them to the server you like, but don't forget to change to `UMEDITOR_HOME_URL` in configure
+(PS: the default UMEDITOR_HOME_URL is "/active_admin/umeditor/", and umeditor will request the plugins in "public" folder)
 ## Usage

 just specify the `as` option of your` input`: